bizzabo/external-dev-sections/README.md

 The purpose of this project is to create new themes for Bizzabo website sections.

+**Please create a branch with your name and work on that branch.
+Once done, open a PR to master.**

 In `src` folder you will find a file called `Section.js`.
-This file is a template for the new section theme.
+This file is a template component for the new section theme.
-Please duplicate this file before you start.
+The task is the implement this component.
 Inside the `props` object you'll find the relevant data for your section.
 Please find below section-specific instructions for your your development process.
 Inside the `Section.d.ts` file you can find TypeScript interfaces that describe the data structure for the section.